UCSD offers a variety of additional resources for students.

-IDEA Center Engineering Learning Communities: Weekly 2 hour problem solving sessions with a peer educator related to Chem, Phys, Math, and Statics and Dynamics.
+IDEA Center Engineering Learning Communities: Weekly 2-hour problem-solving sessions with a peer educator related to Chem, Phys, Math, and Statics and Dynamics.
 Study groups vary per quarter.

 Office of Academic Support and Instructional Services (OASIS): OASIS provides a variety of services including tutoring programs via appointment and via workshops including workshops related to the lower division courses in math, chemistry, and physics related to the SE major.

-Chem 6 Help Room: TAs and Tutors in the specified Chemistry 6A-B-C classes on the chart do not hold office hours, but instead are part of the team coverage of Help Room.
+Chem 6 Help Room: TAs and Tutors in the specified Chemistry 6A-B-C classes on the chart do not hold office hours, but instead are part of the team coverage of the Help Room.
 Students may seek assistance at Help Room from any TA or Tutor affiliated with a particular course number.

-IDEA Center Freshman Summer Engineering Institute for incoming engineering freshmen students
+- IDEA Center Freshman Summer Engineering Institute

-IDEA Center Transfer Summer Prep for incoming engineering transfer students
+- IDEA Center Transfer Summer Prep

-OASIS Summer Bridge Program for incoming freshmen
+- OASIS Summer Bridge Program

-OASIS Hope Scholars Program geared towards current and former foster youth
+- OASIS Hope Scholars Program

 Graduate School Preparation Programs:

 UC Leadership Excellence through Advanced Degrees (LEADS) prepares promising undergraduate students for advanced education in science, technology, engineering, and mathematics (STEM).
-This two-year program is designed to identify educationally or economically disadvantaged undergraduates enrolled in UC San Diego who are likely to succeed in graduate school, and to provide these students with undergraduate educational experiences that will prepare them to assume positions of leadership in industry, government, public service, and academia following completion of a doctoral STEM degree.
+This two-year program is designed to identify educationally or economically disadvantaged undergraduates enrolled in UC San Diego who are likely to succeed in graduate school and to provide these students with undergraduate educational experiences that will prepare them to assume positions of leadership in the industry, government, public service, and academia following completion of a doctoral STEM degree.

 McNair Program helps low-income, first-generation college students and underrepresented students prepare for doctoral study